These new music releases by local musicians are off the charts.

 New single: Lovestruck by Sign Of Five

 Pop-punk quintet Sign Of Five makes a comeback after six years with a brand new single.
 Inspired by the band’s younger days, ‘Lovestruck’ gets us all nostalgic as the song reminisces about them being hopeless romantics – from the first time they fell in love to racing heartbeats and dizzy feelings of love.
-The single will be released on 4 March.

 New single: What Can I Do? by Myrne